-Indigenous Spend-a-Day is a one-day event held at the main University of Saskatchewan (USask) campus for Grade 10, 11 and 12 First Nations, Métis and Inuit students.
+Indigenous Spend-a-Day is a one-day event for Grade 10, 11 and 12 Métis, First Nations and Inuit students.

 Aboriginal Student Achievement Program (ASAP) Pathways – Learning Together

 Find your path in university!
 Build your confidence, knowledge, and skills, while connecting with other Indigenous students with similar academic goals.
 Join a cohort of 30 students and receive guidance and mentorship from upper-year Indigenous peer mentors throughout the year.
 Learn with instructors who are committed to collaborative and creative teaching, and work closely with Aboriginal Student Advisors who connect with students through a holistic lens: mentally, spiritually, physically, and emotionally.
 We are here to help you achieve your academic and lifelong learning goals!

 The Aboriginal Students’ Centre is dedicated to supporting the academic and personal success of Métis, First Nations and Inuit students.
 The centre offers personal, social, cultural and academic support through programs, services and events held throughout the academic year.
 We are located within the new Gordon Oakes Red Bear Student Centre, which is a signature building on campus.
 Please join us in learning more about the programs and supports that we offer, and the community we share at the Centre.